 Student Awards

-The Center for Russian, East European & Eurasian Studies aims to support students in the endeavors at the University of Kansas and beyond!
+The Center for Russian, East European & Eurasian Studies aims to support students in their endeavors at the University of Kansas and beyond!
 Listed below are scholarships and aid specifically for CREES students.
-For these awards, students are nominated by CREES faculty and staff.
 Award announcements are made in late Spring.
-If you would like to be considered for one or more of these awards, please fill out this application.
 Awards are subject to change based on funding availability.

 Clowes Russian Language Award- $5,000 per year